top of page

 Let’s get started.

 Explain to your child that when the “ed” combination follows a D or a T, it actually makes a full “ed” sound.
+These are the easy ones.
 Have them blend these words as they point to the letters:

 add ed